tobiasjcat/WildBeyond/health.md

 - Soggy court outfit: Denim epaulettes, fat denim necktie, denim ascot, false unicorn horn heels & indigo silk shorteralls.
 - Very sharp teeth from the Sinking Palace lost and found
 - A sprig of rosemary wrapped little bow
-- A mummified toad that when put a kettle of bucket of water, casts darkness for 10 minutes.
+- A mummified toad that when put a kettle or bucket of water, casts darkness for 10 minutes.
 - Bavlorna's Big Book of Bad Blood.
 - 1x potion of Polymorph of Giant Frog (needed to roll a d4 to find out what happens)
 - Tank of Compressed Swamp Gas